ucsb-cs8/ucsb-cs8.github.io/_topics/github_ucsb_cs_github_linker.md

 At the address: <https://ucsb-cs-github-linker.herokuapp.com> there is a webapp that will allow you to join the github organization for your course.

+At the home page of that site, you should see a list of courses.
+You should be able to find the course that you are trying to join, and click the blue "Join" button.

 To be able join, the following must all be true:

 1. Your instructor has registered a github org for the course